okuvshynov/rlscout/README.md

 ## LIFO order notes

+### TT zero window

+Local TT will be overwritten so many times that it will be ok to optimize it for zero-window use-case.

 ### MCTS logic by ply

 For self-play which we use to get the model, we can do a similar approach.
 The policies we need to handle are: